MISSION AND FOCUS

 Review Articles summarize the state-of-the-art in a disease area or therapeutic modality.
 The Journal accepts narrative reviews, systematic reviews, and meta-analyses.
 Systematic reviews and meta-analyses should follow the guidelines established by the PRISMA statement to ensure transparent and complete reporting of the data gathering and analysis.
 Total word count (excluding abstract, references and text for figures and tables) should not exceed 4,000 words.
 Abstracts should not exceed 250 words and clearly state the manuscript's primary objective, discuss the implications of the work, and summarize any conclusions.
 Total number of figures and tables should not exceed seven, and there should be no more than 150 references.

-Reflections are narrative essays, poems, and photographs that recognize the human experience of cancer from the perspective of patients and caregivers.
+Narratives in Oncology are narrative essays that recognize the human experience of cancer from the perspective of patients and caregivers.

 Letters to the Editor may respond to material in published papers, or they may raise new issues.
 Letters should be no more than 500 words (excluding abstract, tables, figures, legends and references), and one figure and/or table is allowed.
 Authors of papers referenced in Letters to the Editor are given the opportunity to respond.
 Both the letter and the response are subject to peer review.